ponceto/launchpad/README.md

 ### Install the project

-This step is optional and can require `root` permission.
+This step is optional and can require `root` permissions.

 ```
 make install